StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 Functions in TheHive can be triggered from various sources:

-* User actions in TheHive: Triggered by specific actions performed within TheHive.
+* User actions in TheHive: Triggered by specific actions performed within TheHive

-* Automation: Triggered to automate manual or repetitive tasks, either on a schedule or based on predefined conditions.
+* Automation: Triggered to automate manual or repetitive tasks, either on a schedule or based on predefined conditions

-* Notifications: Triggered by an event in TheHive that generates a notification.
+* Notifications: Triggered by an event in TheHive that generates a notification

-* External systems (push method): Triggered when an external system, such as a detection tool, pushes data to TheHive.
+* External systems (push method): Triggered when an external system, such as a detection tool, pushes data to TheHive

-* External systems (pull method): Triggered when TheHive retrieves data from an external system using the Alert Feeder.
+* External systems (pull method): Triggered when TheHive retrieves data from an external system using the Alert Feeder

 ## Common use cases